daniel-sol/daniel-sol.github.io/index_english.md

 </img>
 </a>
 <figcaption>
 This is Achille Mbembe, an African philosopher.
 Shivers went down my spine when I read his book <em>Necroplitics</em>, really discribing the western system, and with the state of the world, also how the world is governed.
-Photo stolen from
+The system is upheld by violence, either directly, or indirectly is Mbembes thesis.
+Not surpricingly Palistine is mentioned in the book.
+Photo borrowed from
  <a href="https://pocolit.com/wp-content/uploads/2020/06/Achille_Mbembe-682x1024.jpg">here</a>
 </figcaption>
 </figure>